dwangwk/tp/docs/UserGuide.md

 Format: `deletenote INDEX NOTE_INDEX`

-- Deletes the note at `NOTE_INDEX` from the startup at the specified `INDEX`.
-Both indexes refer to the index number shown in the displayed startup list and the note list respectively.
-Both indexes **must be positive integers** 1, 2, 3, …​
+- Deletes the note located at `NOTE_INDEX` from the startup specified by `INDEX`.
+Both indexes refer to the index number of the startup in the currently displayed startup list and the individual note in the note list within that startup, respectively.
+- Ensure both INDEX and NOTE_INDEX are positive integers (e.g., 1, 2, 3, …​).
+- Both indexes must accurately point to an existing startup and its respective note.
+If either index is incorrect, the command will not execute successfully.
 - We understand that you would need to know the index of the note you're looking at to delete.
 This feature is currently a work in progress and will be dropped as soon as possible!
 In the meantime, please count from the first note :)
-- We also understand that you may like to delete all your notes with a single command.
-Unfortunately, we do not support this yet.
-This will be a feature for a future iteration!
+- We're working on a feature to display note indexes for easier deleting.
+For now, please count the notes from the top.
+This feature will be available soon!

 Examples:
 - `deletenote 1 1` Deletes the first note of the 1st startup.